List of species that have landed on the Moon

 Although many species have been to space, only a few have landed on the Moon.
 This is a list of species that have landed on the Moon, only including landings in which the payload survived.
 This list currently contains 10 species.
-Before 2019, only animals (in particular one species, Homo sapiens) landed on the Moon; in January 2019, plants and fungi also landed on the Moon.
+Before 2019, only humans had landed on the Moon; in January 2019, insects, plants, and fungi also landed on the Moon.